vessl-ai/examples/stable-diffusion/README.md

 vessl run -f stable-diffusion.yaml
 ```

-Follow along our [tutorial]() on our blog to deploy your own micro AI app with VESSL Run.
+Sign up for a free VESSL account and follow along our [tutorial]() to deploy your own app with VESSL Run.